 Asset Management and Other Fees to Related Parties: Asset management fees totaled \$22,229,000 for the year ended December 31, 2017 compared to \$25,753,000 for the year ended December 31, 2016.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's assets, which are appraised in the fourth quarter of each year.
-The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of one hotel property in February 2016, the sale of one hotel property in July 2016, the sale of one office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, one parking garage, and one multifamily property in June 2017, the sale of one office property in August 2017, the sale of one office property and one multifamily property in September 2017, the sale of one office property in December 2017, partially offset by incremental capital expenditures during 2017 and the acquisition of one office property in December 2017.
+The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of one hotel property in February 2016, the sale of one hotel property in July 2016, the sale of one office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, one parking garage, and one multifamily property in June 2017, the sale of one office property in October 2017, and the sale of one multifamily property in December 2017, partially offset by incremental capital expenditures during 2017 and the acquisition of one office property in December 2017.
 CIM Commercial also pays a Base Service Fee to the Administrator, a related party, which totaled \$1,060,000 for the year ended December 31, 2017 compared to \$1,043,000 for the year ended December 31, 2016.
 In addition, the Administrator received compensation and or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
 For the years ended December 31, 2017 and 2016, we expensed \$3,065,000 and \$3,120,000 for such services, respectively.
-For the years ended December 31, 2017 and 2016, we expensed \$3,065,000 and \$3,120,000 for such services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
+For the years ended December 31, 2017 and 2016, we also expensed \$433,000 and \$411,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.